 Most people meet the criteria for donation with Science Care, including those with cancer, heart disease, arthritis, diabetes, and other chronic conditions.
-Certain conditions such as HIV/AIDS, Hepatitis B or C, COVID-19 (symptoms, exposure, or diagnosis), extremely high or low body mass index (BMI), or the state of passing could exclude donation.
+Certain conditions such as HIV/AIDS, Hepatitis B or C, extremely high or low body mass index (BMI), or the state of passing could exclude donation.

 Science Care makes every effort to match its donors with programs that align with their wishes.
 However, we cannot guarantee the patient’s medical and social history will align with medical research needs at the time of passing.
 If for any reason we aren’t able to proceed with honoring the gift of donation, we will refer the donor’s family to another program or crematory in the area.

 Anyone who is under hospice, palliative care, or has been diagnosed with a terminal illness, qualifies to be screened for acceptance into our HOPE® Program.
 Science Care’s HOPE® Program is a no-cost program allowing patients, families, and healthcare providers to know with certainty, prior to passing, if a donor meets current research criteria, giving potential donors and their loved ones peace of mind when it’s needed most.

 Science Care’s clients include top pharmaceutical companies, medical device manufacturers, renowned educational institutions, and healthcare organizations large and small, focused on improving patient outcomes and advancing medicine.

 Organ donation is live transplant to a living person.
 Donating your body to science is a non-transplant option helping to save countless lives through supporting medical research and education.
 Typically, a registered organ donor can also donate their body to science.

 Contact Science Care at (800) 417-3747 and we can help you determine your legal next of kin.